-Introduces basic principles of inheritance - cell division, human genetics, DNA structure, function and protein synthesis.
-Covers neuropsychological bases for brain-behavior concepts involving structure and function of the nervous system, neural conduction and synaptic transmission, psychopharmacology, brain lateralization, neuroplasticity, sensation and perception, internal body states, sexual behavior, emotional behavior, sleep and biological rhythms, biology of learning and memory, and psychopathological disorders.
-Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications, and enriched opportunities.
+Investigates honors work in: the principles of inheritance - cell division, human genetics, DNA structure, function and protein synthesis; and neuropsychological bases for brain-behavior concepts involving structure and function of the nervous system neural conduction and synaptic transmission, psychopharmacology, brain lateralization, neuroplasticity, sensation and perception, internal body states, sexual behavior, emotional behavior, sleep and biological rhythms, biology of learning and memory, and psychopathological disorders.
+Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications and enriched opportunities.
 Students cannot complete both PSY M02 and PSY M02H because credit will only be awarded to the first course completed.
 Applies to Associate Degree.
 Transfer credit: CSU; UC